 Extreme ultraviolet (EUV) lithography is the industry’s only viable single pass patterning technology for critical layers of the most advanced manufacturing nodes.
 Multiple customers are qualifying EUV for insertion into production in 2018/19.

 We continue to lead light source development with the market introduction of the first Laser-Produced Plasma (LPP) Extreme Ultraviolet Lithography sources for ASML EUV lithography platforms.
-These leading-edge sources generator 13.5 nm light, with power stability required for today’s most advanced feature sizes.
+These leading-edge sources generate 13.5 nm light, with power stability required for today’s most advanced feature sizes.

 Our portfolio of LPP Extreme Ultraviolet Lithography light sources includes the installed base for TWINSCAN NXE:3100 and NXE:3300B platforms and the next-generation source for the first EUV volume production platform, the TWINSCAN NXE:3350B.

 An Extreme Ultraviolet Lithography light source has three primary components:

 A high-energy laser (~30 kilowatts) is transmitted to the vessel through the BTS where it’s focused onto small droplets (~25 microns in diameter) of highly purified liquid tin expelled from the droplet generator (DG).